intuita-inc/intuita-docs/blog/2023-1-17what-are-codemods/index.md

 Before you start chugging gallons of coffee ☕ and bashing on your keyboard ⌨️, wasting all those precious hours, you hear about codemods.
 Suddenly the light comes back into your life. 🌟

-Codemods - shorthand for code modifications - are cool programs that can help you automate all the tedious work of modifying your code to do all the needed changes to re-structure it for a dependency change.
-Codemods easily allow your current codebases to be *transformed* automatically and migrate from one structure to another that allows it to work after needed dependency changes.
+Codemods, short for code modifications, are cool apps that automate the tedious work of re-structuring your code for something like a dependency change by automatically converting and migrating your codebases easily.

 Codemods leverage (very) mature analysis and structuring techniques to build new cutting-edge workflow efficiency scripts.